 There’s a lot more to learn about this panel and I’ve already written some about these things in previous posts.
 If you’d like to read some of what I’ve written, please click through below.
 I talk about the available presets and a host of other things.

 I think I’ll leave this post here for now.
 I’ve achieved my goal of dissecting some of this panel and that’s all I wanted to do.
-If you have any questions regarding the Curves adjustment in Photoshop, please let me know in the comment section below or in the Photoshop forum.
+If you have any questions regarding the Curves adjustment in Photoshop, please let me know in the comment section below.
 Thanks for reading!